 Curcumin is a natural compound found in turmeric, a bright yellow spice commonly used in Indian cuisine.
 Known for its powerful anti-inflammatory and antioxidant properties, curcumin has gained attention for its potential health benefits.
+It is the active ingredient in turmeric and is often extracted and concentrated for medicinal use.
+While turmeric contains about 2-8% curcumin, supplements provide a more potent dose.

 Turmeric has been used in traditional medicine for centuries to reduce inflammation.
 Curcumin, its main bioactive component, blocks inflammatory pathways in the body, making it an effective natural remedy for conditions like arthritis, heart disease, and even inflammatory bowel disease.